bittricky/userscripts/README.md

    - Use browser developer tools (F12) for debugging
    - Reload the target webpage to test changes

-## Contributing

-1. Fork the repository
-2. Create a new branch for your feature
-3. Make your changes
-4. Submit a pull request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Support

-If you encounter any issues or have suggestions:
-1. Open an issue in the GitHub repository
-2. Provide detailed information about the problem
-3. Include steps to reproduce the issue

 ---
 @author Mitul Patel